 Somewhere in all of this, a moment stuck with me more than I expected.

 It caught me off guard.
-It felt good—deeply good—but also compilcated.
+It felt good—deeply good—but also complicated.
 I don't know where the line is.
-They do have a dad, even if custody isn't settled yet and he isn't present in their daily lives right now.
+They do have a father, and I do not want to overstep a role that is not mine to claim.
 I don't want to replace anyone.
 I don't want to overstep.

 But it still meant something to me.
 More than I'm ready to unpack.